Experience tells me that there are two common expectations for conference attendees:

 Most people are obviously going or being sent to conferences to become smarter in their field, which leads to new contributions to the company.
 However, the truth is also that for many, conferences are experienced as a break – a quick get-away from the usual workday.

 In my time as a conference organizer, I’ve met and talked with many attendees.
-What I’ve experienced is that the people who feel a conference fulfill their expectations are the people who:
+What I’ve experienced is that the people who feel a conference fulfil their expectations are the people who:

 - Realize they are not there to take a break